Our local leadership

 Vice President HR, Africa

-Before joining Unilever, she worked with Anderson Consulting as a Change Management Analyst.
-She has a Bachelor of Arts from the University of Witwatersrand in South Africa as well as a post graduate in Business Management from Wits Business School.
+She obtained a Bachelor of Arts from the University of Witwatersrand in South Africa, as well as a post graduate in Business Management from Wits Business School.

 Finance VP, Africa